-An Experienced Baltimore Social Security Disability Attorney Makes a Difference
+An Experienced Baltimore or Washington DC Social Security Disability Attorney Makes a Difference

 Did you know that most Social Security disability claims and SSI claims are initially denied?
 Working with a skilled and experienced Baltimore Social Security disability attorney like Emmett B. Irwin will set you up for success and ensure that the appeals process is completed as quickly as possible if your claim is denied.
 Many SSI and Social Security disability claims need to have a hearing before an administrative law judge before disability benefits are extended.

-Having a Social Security disability attorney by your side can dramatically increase the likelihood of receiving the compensation that you deserve.
+Having a Washington DC Social Security disability lawyer by your side can dramatically increase the likelihood of receiving the compensation that you deserve.

 About Social Security Disability Insurance (SSDI)